julianYaman/python-discord-bot/README.md

 # python-discord-bot

-Another bot developed in Python. (just for test purposes)
+You´ll find a very basic bot in here.
+It can do.... *nothing* 😲😲.